altocodenl/cell/readme.md

 The route space is the set of code that can be potentially be executed when there is an incoming event.

 Routes can generate events themselves.

+The shell for interacting with cells is simply some code that performs requests to certain routes.

 Action is carried out in a sequential, deterministic, reproducible single thread.